 On May 19, 2010, we issued the Original Notes in an unregistered offering pursuant to Rule 144A and Regulation S under the Securities Act.
-On July 12, 2010, we commenced an exchange offer for the Original Notes pursuant to a registration rights agreement entered into in connection with the issuance of the Original Notes.
-In the exchange offer, we are offering to exchange the Original Notes for a like aggregate amount of 10% Senior Secured Notes due June 1, 2017 registered under the Securities Act.
-The Exchange Notes will have substantially similar terms as the Original Notes, except that the Exchange Notes will have no transfer restrictions or registration rights.
-The expiration date of the exchange offer is August 11, 2010, unless it is extended by us.
+On August 11, 2010, the Company completed an exchange offer for the Original Notes pursuant to a registration rights agreement entered into in connection with the issuance of the Original Notes.
+In the exchange offer, we offered to exchange the Original Notes for a like aggregate amount of 10% Senior Secured Notes due June 1, 2017 registered under the Securities Act.
+The Exchange Notes have substantially similar terms as the Original Notes, except that the Exchange Notes do not have transfer restrictions or registration rights.
 The Exchange Notes are fully and unconditionally guaranteed, jointly and severally, on a senior secured basis by the Company and each of its subsidiaries, as the guarantors thereof.
 We will pay interest on the Exchange Notes semi-annually, in arrears, on June 1 and December 1 of each year, beginning December 1, 2010.